afiorillo/paperless-hook-bart/README.md

 **Note:** this will almost certainly have to change to improve portability.

+## Contributing

+This is an open source project and contributions are welcome!
+Some basic ground rules:

+- Please make all contributions through a PR.
+This enables discussing the changes *before* accepting them.
+- Please be polite and civil.
+This is a volunteer project and it ought to be fun.

 ### Developing

 This project uses Python 3.11+ and [Poetry](https://python-poetry.org/).
 Assuming you have these installed, preparing the developing environment should just be: